Life insurance and accidental death and dismemberment insurance

 To enroll in life insurance and AD&D insurance:

-- Complete the Life and AD&D Insurance Enrollment and Change Form (PDF)
+- Complete the Life and AD&D Insurance Enrollment and Change (PDF)

-- If enrolling after the initial 60-day window, complete the Life Insurance EOI (PDF) form
+- If enrolling after the initial 60-day window, complete the Life Insurance Evidence of Insurability (EOI) (PDF) form

 - Submit all necessary forms to the Benefits office